Debbie Stabenow: Trump nominations

 In January 2017, Stabenow opposed Trump's nomination of Jeff Sessions as AG: "Because of his record on civil rights and his votes against anti-domestic violence legislation, I cannot support him to be our nation's highest law enforcement officer...Families in Michigan and across the country deserve an attorney general who will enforce the nation's laws fairly and equally."

 That March, she opposed Trump's nomination of Neil Gorsuch to the Supreme Court: "After reviewing Judge Gorsuch's rulings, it is clear that he has a long record of siding with special interests and institutions instead of hard-working Americans.
 And, therefore, in my judgment, he does not meet this standard of balance and impartiality."

-In July 2018, citing his past rulings on presidential powers, she opposed the nomination of Brett Kavanugh, furthermore stating that the FBI should perform a background check regarding multiple allegations of sexual assault.
+In July 2018, citing his past rulings on presidential powers, she opposed the nomination of Brett Kavanaugh, furthermore stating that the FBI should perform a background check regarding multiple allegations of sexual assault.

 She similarly opposed Trump's 2020 nomination of Amy Coney Barrett, stating: "It's very clear from her writings, multiple writings, that she will be the vote that takes away health care for millions of Americans, including 130 million people and counting with pre-existing conditions..."
 She voted against the nomination while wearing a face mask depicting Barrett's predecessor Ruth Bader Ginsburg.

+Retirement

+On January 5, 2023, Stabenow announced her intention to retire from the Senate.
+Her announcement cited a desire to "pass the torch" to Michigan's next generation of leadership: "I have always believed it's not enough to be the first unless there is a second and a third".
+She also noted time with family as a motivation for her retirement.
+The end of Stabenow's term in the Senate marked 50 years of her holding elected office.
+In February 2023, Michigan Representative Elissa Slotkin launched a campaign to succeed Stabenow in the Senate, and Slotkin went on to win the general election in November 2024.

+Awards and honors

+In February 2023, a portrait of Stabenow by Michigan artist Joshua Adam Risner was unveiled in the Russell Senate Office Building.
+Congressional committee chairs traditionally receive portraits in their committee rooms.
+Stabenow's portrait came due to her years as chair of the Senate Committee on Agriculture, Nutrition, and Forestry.
+It was commissioned by the Historical Society of Michigan.

+On October 3, 2024, Washington Park in Lansing, Michigan was renamed Debbie Stabenow Park in her honor.